Drake-Smith/handshake/README.md

-# handshake, Inc. (In Development)
+# Handshake, Inc.
-## Description:
-### A market place  trading app which integrates a delivery system from a third party for exchanges from trader to trader.
+## Intro: <br> Welcome to our sharing community.
+Trade stuff you no longer use for cool stuff you actually need!<br>Collaborative consumption increases satisfaction, saves precious cash, helps your fellow humans, and decreases waste.<br>Join Handshake now to start trading goods with others and help yourself, your community, and your planet.

+## Description: <br> Handshake is an experiment in collaborative consumption.
+It helps people save money, minimize waste, and bring together a fun sharing community!

+###Why did we start it?
+* People often collect too much stuff.
+* That stuff collects too much dust.
+* Other people need your stuff more than you do.
+* You can exchange unused stuff for cooler stuff you will actually use!
+* Save money, help others, and help the planet!
+* It is completely free.
+No money exchanges hands, ever...

-## Technologies Used:
+### Technologies Used:
-1. JavaScript
+* JavaScript
-2. NodeJS
+* NodeJS
-3. RESTful API
+* RESTful API
-4. ExpressJS Server
+* ExpressJS Server
-5. SequelizeJS ORM
+* SequelizeJS ORM
-6. MySQL Database
+* MySQL Database
-7. HandleBars Templating
+* HandleBars Templating
-8. BootStrap HTML
+* BootStrap HTML
-9. SASS
+* SASS
-10. MVC Paradigm
+* MVC Paradigm
-11. Heroku Deployment
+* Heroku Deployment

-## Contributers:
+### Contributers:
-+ Andrew Kil
++ Andrew Kil <andrewkil.com> <email@andrewkil.com>
 + Ceejay Varias
 + Guy Pham www.linkedin.com/in/guypham
 + Drake Smith